It's in the Cards

 “What about your clothes?”

-“My clothes?"
-I had wondered where Billy kept his things.
+“My clothes?”
+Sean was wondering where Billy had kept his things.

-“We could get them now, if you like."
+“We could get them now, if you like,” said Sean.

-I still needed to get the ‘Evidence’ file out of Billy’s computer.
-It was my only trump card.
-I figured that I would become expendable after the election, either win or lose.
-I needed some insurance.
+Sean still needed to get the ‘Evidence’ file out of Billy’s computer.
+He needed it for his own protection as much as Billy had.
+Sean figured that without something to hold over the Senator he would become expendable after the election.
+He needed some insurance.

 “Þora, do you know where I could get an SD card?”

 “Memory card?
 I’ve got a spare for my camera, somewhere here in my purse.”

 As she rummaged through her bag Sean thought of a way to save the file and get a message to Mrs. Robinson without blowing his cover.
 He went over to the next table and picked up a copy of the morning paper. Þora produced her camera and the card.

 “Would you take my picture with this newspaper?
 On the spare card?
 I want to send it to my Aunt Mary in Seattle.
 She says I never send her anything from my trips abroad.
 She doesn’t believe me when I tell about my trips.
 I’ve got some files on the computer in the hangover shack to send to her too.”

 “She doesn’t own a computer,” said Sean, “But she can bring the card to the library and view the files there.”
 Lying was becoming easier and easier.